-Maybe you‘re a startup co-founder, or just like the idea of making an app like Airbnb, and you’re thinking – just how much does an app like Airbnb cost?
+Maybe you‘re a startup co-founder, or just like the idea of making an app like Airbnb, and you’re thinking about the cost of a mobile app like Airbnb.

 There are a lot of misconceptions when it comes to developing software.
 Partly because most software developers aren‘t very good at explaining things simply (sorry guys!).

 Below we‘ll take a look at some of those misconceptions, and how you can come up with a price estimate for your app idea.

 How Much Will It Cost to Build an Airbnb Mobile App?

 The quick answer?
 Anywhere from $600 to $1 Million – but probably $20,000-$150,000.